chris-tomich/adtenum/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 This project provides Rust-style enumerations, also known as algebraic data types (ADTs), for Go.
 It aims to provide the power and flexibility of pattern matching with enum types to Go.
-At the moment to use the types and functions in this library to create enums, some boiler plate code is required but there is a plan to create a go generate utility to help reduce manual creation of that boiler plate code.
+At the moment, to use the types and functions in this library to create enums, some boiler plate code is required but there is a plan to create a go generate utility to help reduce manual creation of that boiler plate code.

 ## Example